jaswdr/blog/content/blog/infra-as-code-using-cdk.md

         # The code that defines your stack goes here
 ```

-This file, as the name suggest, is our application stack, here is where we defined our resources, like S3 buckets, EC2 instances, DynamoDB tables, etc. Lets add our statis data bucket.
+This file, as the name suggest, is our application stack, here is where we defined our resources, like S3 buckets, EC2 instances, DynamoDB tables, etc. Just to give you and example, lets create a S3 bucket.

 ```python
 from aws_cdk import core as cdk